Sam-NB/northbay-gstn-kaf-elas/README.md

 DataDefender

 The data stream can be monitored live on the DataDefender webgui.
-DataDefender is required to be running on the receiver instance communicating with the Ground Station antenna.
+DataDefender is required to be running on the receiver instance communicating with the Ground Station antenna in order for the stream to be authorized by Ground Station.

 [<img src="./images/contact.end.png" alt="DDX contact" class="size-full wp-image-6192 aligncenter" width="512" />](./images/contact.end.png)